bitfactory-nl/wpqb/README.md

 ## Description
 WP Query Builder is a modern and extensible PHP library that offers a fluent, chainable interface to build and execute WordPress database queries.
 Instead of writing raw SQL or wrestling with WP's default methods, use this query builder to easily compose advanced queries.

+If you like WPQB, please consider starring it.

 ### Features
 - Fluent, chainable API for easy query composition.
 - Support for various query types: SELECT, UPDATE, INSERT, and more. (under development)